Rockies OF Ian Desmond opts out for 2nd straight season - WTMJ

 “I wish nothing but the best for the entire Rockies organization and have let them know I am willing to do whatever I can to help them from afar,” Desmond wrote.
 “Thank you.”

+His time with Colorado got off to a painful start after breaking his left hand when he was hit by a pitch during spring training in 2017.
+He didn’t have his customary power but still helped the Rockies clinch a postseason spot that year and again in ‘18, when he hit 22 homers.
+Colorado has missed the playoffs the past two seasons.

+“Desi and I had great conversations over the years, probably more so about other things besides just the nuts and bolts of baseball,” Black said.
+“He had a creative mind when it came to baseball.
+But I understood right away where Desi was coming from on the personal side, the baseball side and the life side.
+He was always open and very honest.
+You always knew where Desi stood, which is a great trait.”

-Mostly a shortstop to start his career, he’s become a versatile player who can patrol the outfield or play first base.
+Mostly a shortstop to start his career, he’s become a skilled outfielder and first baseman.

+“In my mind, I’ll view Desi as a complete player, a consummate professional, a great teammate,” Black said.
+“Did a lot of great things.

+“But again, I think that in his statement he’s opting out for now.
+We’ll see how this all transpires moving forward.”

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports